vikramlearning/blazorbootstrap/docs/docs/components/tooltips.md

 # Tooltips

-Documentation and examples for BlazorBootstrap Tooltips.
+Documentation and examples for adding custom BlazorBootstrap Tooltips.

 ## Parameters